masari-project/Masari-Marketing/Tutorials/CLI-wallet/CLI-wallet-guide.md

 `payment_id` is used to generate a random payment ID, useful for knowing who a specific payment came from

 `wallet_info` displays basic info about your wallet, like name and address

+### Conclusion

+This concludes the Masari wallet activity.
+Enjoy transferring or hodling your Masari using the CLI wallet!